Install Homebrew

 echo 'eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"' >> ~/.bashrc && eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"

-You'll need build-essential, procps, curl, file, and git first on Debian/Ubuntu.
-For most engineering work on Linux I prefer the native package manager (apt, dnf) and use brew only for tools not packaged upstream.
+On Debian or Ubuntu you'll want build-essential, procps, curl, file, and git in place first.
+Honestly, for most engineering work on Linux I lean on the native package manager (apt, dnf) and only reach for brew when something isn't packaged upstream.

 Windows

-There is no native Homebrew for Windows.
-Two options:
+There's no native Homebrew for Windows.
+You've got two ways in:

-- WSL2 (recommended): install Ubuntu via WSL, then follow the Linux instructions inside WSL.
+- WSL2 (recommended): install Ubuntu through WSL, then run the Linux steps above inside WSL.

 - winget or Scoop: native Windows package managers.

-winget install <package>covers most of what you'd reach brew for.
+winget install <package>covers most of what you'd otherwise want brew for.

 Verify